Rooting Out Incorrect RIPE Atlas Probe Geolocations: Results

 \subsubsection{Initial Misreporting.}

-In other scenarios, probes instantiated with the wrong geolocation metadata contribute to long-term violations.
-We study one of our most persistently violating probes---Probe 1000011---which violated SOI from October 2019 until June 2023.
-Probe 1000011 reported a location in Marina Del Ray, California, USA from deployment until June 2023, when the location changed to Arlington, Virginia, USA.
-However, the probe's minimum RTT to all RIPE servers remained stable across our historical data, which is unexpected given a transcontinental move.
-Further, the minimum RTT to the Fremont, California \textit{and} the Newark, New Jersey RIPE servers violated the SOI, given the reported Marina Del Ray location.
-Once the location updated, neither the California \textit{nor} the New Jersey RIPE servers violated the SOI.
-Instead of assuming a location change, we conclude that Probe 1000011 was located near New Jersey since deployment, meaning the probe was reporting the wrong location from 2019 until 2023.
-At the time of the reported location change, we find that the upstream provider changes from Cogent Communications to Lumen, hinting that perhaps a network change prompted the operator to verify the configuration of the probe and update its geolocation.
+Some long-term violations stem from probes configured with incorrect geolocation metadata.
+We examine Probe 1000011, which violated \sol from October 2019 to June 2023.
+It reported a location in Marina Del Ray, CA until June 2023, when it switched to Arlington, VA.
+However, its minimum RTT to all RIPE servers remained stable---unexpected for a cross-country move.
+Moreover, RTTs to both Fremont and Newark RIPE servers violated \sol under the Marina Del Ray location, but no longer did once the location was updated.
+This suggests the probe was likely near New Jersey all along from 2019 until 2023.
+The location change coincides with an upstream provider switch from Cogent to Lumen, hinting that a network change may have prompted the operator to verify the probe's configuration and update the geolocation.